PDC-support/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 ### Data Dependency

-Another example, and a common operation in scientific computing, is calculating the sum of a set of numbers.
+Another example, and a common operation in scientific computing, is the calculation of quantities that evolve in time or in an otherwise iterative manner (e.g. molecular dynamics, gradient descent).
 A simple implementation might look like this:
 ~~~
-sum = 0
+old_value = starting_point
-for number in numbers
+for iteration in 1 ...
+10000
-   sum = sum + number
+   new_value = function(old_value)
+   old_value = new_value
 ~~~
 {: .source}
 This is a very bad parallel algorithm!
-Every step, or iteration of the for loop, uses the same sum variable.
+Every step, or iteration of the for loop, depends on the value of the previous step.
-To execute a step, the program needs to know the sum from the previous step.

 The important factor that determines whether steps can be run in parallel is data dependencies.
-In our sum example, every step depends on data from the previous step, the value of the sum variable.
+In our example above, every step depends on data from the previous step, the value of the old_value variable.
 When attaching tires to a car, attaching one tire does not depend on attaching the others, so these steps can be done at the same time.

 However, attaching the front tires both require that the axis is there.
 This step must be completed first, but the two tires can then